Latest news

 Herald Sun - A proven suicide beater

-IN THE MEDIA - Herald Sun ‘ A proven suicide beater’
+IN THE MEDIA Herald Sun

-Opinion Piece by Bernard Galbally ‘Mental ill-health and suicide among young people is an urgent national problem — and it is alarmingly acute in rural and regional areas.
+'Mental ill-health and suicide among young people is an urgent national problem — and it is alarmingly acute in rural and regional areas.
 Latest figures from the ABS show that the suicide rate in regional Australia is more than 50% higher than in major cities.
-The over-representation of these communities is an escalating crisis which demands action.’
+The over-representation of these communities is an escalating crisis which demands action.

 New young Crew members join Wellington’s Live4Life program